-HISTORY (HST) 102 (3)
+HISTORY (HST) 102

-HISTORY OF THE UNITED STATES (3 LEC.)
-The history of the United States is surveyed from the reconstruction era to the present day.
+surveyed from the reconstruction era to the present day.
 The study includes social, economic, and political aspects of American life.
 The development of the United States as a world power is followed.
 (This course is offered on campus and may be offered via television.)

-HISTORY (HST) 105 (3) WESTERN CIVILIZATION (3 LEC )
+HISTORY (HST) 105 (3) WESTERN CIVILIZATION (3 LEC.)